jhap1982/giveituruguay/2013/2013-11-07 - Anhembi Arena, Sao Paulo, Brazil/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Factory of Faith
+5. Factory of Faith
-Snow ((Hey Oh))
+6. Snow ((Hey Oh))
-I Could Have Lied
+7. I Could Have Lied
-I Like Dirt
+8. I Like Dirt
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-If You Have to Ask
+10. If You Have to Ask
-Hardcore Jollies tease
+11. Hardcore Jollies tease
-Higher Ground
+12. Higher Ground
-Dosed tease
+13. Dosed tease
-Under the Bridge
+14. Under the Bridge
-Ethiopia
+15. Ethiopia
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Around the World
+19. Around the World
-Encore jam
+20. Encore jam
-Meet Me at the Corner
+21. Meet Me at the Corner
-Give It Away
+22. Give It Away

 ## Notes